-A private Lasallian and Catholic university based in Romeoville, IL, Lewis University has a Game and Simulation Program that concentrates on coursework involving specific sciences.
-Classes include artificial intelligence, computer science, mobile applications development and engineering courses that revolve around networks, software and security.
+Lewis University is a private Lasallian Catholic institution based in Romeoville, Illinois.
+Its Game and Simulation Program concentrates on network, software, and security sciences.
+Classes include artificial intelligence, computer science, mobile application development, and engineering courses.
 Game and Simulation Programming is one of the seven concentrations under Computer Science where coursework is similar to other game programming studies.

-Lewis University ranks at No. 77 for in the Best Catholic Colleges in America category.
+Lewis University ranks at #77 among the Best Catholic Colleges in America.

 5. DePaul University